chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the past, some poor people in India saw the cassocks worn by monks, and they would rob them if they were good, so they had the commandment against stealing cassocks.

-(8) Five unrelenting sins
+##### (8) Five inexpiable sins

-The five unrelenting sins are killing the father, mother, an Arhat, breaking the harmony, merging with the Sangha, and spitting out the blood of the Buddha's body with disgust.
+The five inexpiable sins are killing the father, mother, an Arhat, breaking the harmony, merging with the Sangha, and spitting out the blood of the Buddha's body with disgust.

-If you commit the five uninterrupted sins, you will commit this precept.
+If you commit the five inexpiable sins, you will have broken this precept.

-(9) Wrong view
+##### (9) Wrong view

 Wrong view refers to not believing in cause and effect, rebirth, and the Three Jewels.
 Of these three, any one of the wrong views violates this precept.